Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Rachel on Pinterest

-What is Vegetable au Gratin?
+What is Au Gratin?

 Au Gratin Vegetables Ingredients

-How to Make Vegetable Au Gratin
+How to Make Veggie Au Gratin

-- Add â…“ of your heavy cream and â…“ of your Parmesan cheese to each bowl, along with some thyme and salt and pepper to taste.
-Toss to evenly coat the vegetables with the cream, cheese, and seasoning.
+- Add ⅓ of your heavy cream and ⅓ of your Parmesan cheese to each bowl, sprinkle with thyme, salt, and pepper to taste.
+Toss the vegetables to evenly coat them with the cream, cheese, and seasoning.

 - Garnish with fresh thyme, and enjoy!

-Vegetables au Gratin Recipe Tips
+Veggies Au Gratin Recipe Tips

 - Using a mandoline will make slicing the vegetables even easier than with a knife.